Hubs-Foundation/Spoke/PROMOTION.md

 ## Scene Promotion

-When you publish a scene to Hubs, you agree to abide by the [Terms of Service](https://github.com/mozilla/hubs/blob/master/TERMS.md).
-As part of publishing your scene, you can choose to indicate if Mozilla may promote your scene.
-Promoted scenes may be shared from our social media accounts, marketing materials, landing pages, included in search results, or be surfaced through other channels for discovery.
-If your scene is not allowed to be promoted, then the link to your scene page will need to be shared directly with the people who wish to use it.
+As part of publishing your scene, you can choose to allow Mozilla to promote your scene.
+If you choose to allow Mozilla to promote your scene, you grant to Mozilla a non-exclusive, worldwide, royalty-free, sublicensable license under all of Your rights necessary to review your scene, and publish, distribute, and promote it as part of Hubs and Spoke or related Mozilla promotional efforts.